 6. 8(a) firms can form Joint Ventures and teams to bid on contracts.

 - You will have the ability to perform larger prime contracts and overcome the effects of contract bundling, the combining of two or more contracts together into one large contract.
 Also through the SBA All Small Mentor Protege Program it will allow your firm to learn the ropes from other more experienced businesses.

-For a 8(a) Program eligibility analysis, please take our online 8(a) eligibility questionnaire.
+For a free 8(a) Program eligibility analysis, please take our online 8(a) eligibility questionnaire.